LastLombax/LPOO1617_T5G1/README.md

 State Machine
 ![statemachine](https://cloud.githubusercontent.com/assets/22790772/25526284/c675aab8-2c0a-11e7-9327-caddb6d1aba2.png)

-Design Patterns:
+Design Patters:
-Strategy para as personagens Food e Chicken
+Singleton
+State
+Flyweight
+Game Loop
+Update Method
+Template Method

+Design Decisions: we created our own button with an image, because we only wanted a simple texture to be applied on the button.
+All textures were based on the originals which we do not own

+We had some trouble regarding the touch and how the different resolutions would affect the touch

+We learned plenty about how much time a developer must use in order to create a simple game.
+This will help us in the future so we can make, if we want, our own projects, regardless of being games or not

+Contribuições:

+We started working before the 28th of April of 2017

+In sum, we worked around 200 hours on this project

+The work distribution is 50%

 Dificuldades:

 Da forma como implementamos o código, não foi possivel fazer-mos testes unitários ,pois no nosso código, relacionando com a implementação mvc,temos a view misturada com o controller e o model.
 Só nos apercebe-mos que, desta forma, não conseguiriamos realizar os testes muito perto da entrega , logo não tivemos tempo para modificar o código para os testes.
 Também, o facto de a entrega ser no meio da época de exames também não nos ajudou na realização do mesmo.

-Contributions: